-- Strengthening the role of the National Commission for the Protection of Users of Financial Services (CONDUSEF)
+- Strengthen the role of the National Commission for the Protection of Users of Financial Services (CONDUSEF)

-- Increasing the role of banking agents (“corresponsales bancarios”)
+- Increase the role of banking agents (corresponsales bancarios)

-- Strengthening and modernizing the operation of credit unions
+- Strengthen and modernize the operation of credit unions

-- Establishing a new legal framework for financial entities
+- Establish a new legal framework for financial entities

-- Maintaining the optimal levels of capitalization under Basel III
+- Maintain the optimal levels of capitalization under Basel III

 The mission of development banks is to fill financing shortfalls in the commercial banking sector.
 Mexico has seven government-owned development banks that provide services to specific areas of the economy.
 The dominant institutions are Nacional Financiera (Nafinsa) and the National Bank for International Trade (Bancomext).
 These institutions have become primarily second-tier banks that lend through commercial banks and other financial intermediaries such as credit unions, savings and loans, and leasing and factoring companies.
 Nafinsa's primary program funds SMEs and micro businesses.
 Nafinsa also undertakes strategic equity investments and contributes equity to joint ventures.
 Bancomext provides financing to Mexican exports and to SMEs.
 It also offers working capital, project lending, and training to firms in several specific sectors that require support, such as textiles and footwear.